ldurback/NonCommutativeCalculusOfVariations/README.md

+# Non-Commutative Calculus of Variations

-# Stablizing Strategies of Non-Commutative (Galilean) Relativistic Game Theory
+# Non-Commutative Lagrangian Mechanics

 A generalization of Lagrangian Mechanics in which each particle has its own Action and where we do not assume that x and dx commute.

-# Motivation
+# Motivation: Stablizing Strategies of Non-Commutative (Galilean) Relativistic Game Theory

 Each agent in a game theory has an initial state (initial cause), an endgoal state (final cause), a current state, and a Utility Function (life-review score), which scores the dynamics between the initial state and the current state.